A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introduction

 Third, disclosure of sensitive information is an inhibitor.
 OEMs consider their CAN encodings intellectual property.
-Additionally, responsible vulnerability disclosure may be necessary if new attacks are discovered, which at a minimum pauses release of data.
+Additionally, responsible vulnerability disclosure may be necessary if new attacks are discovered, which at a minimum delays release of data.
 Further, releasing data with targeted attacks may be viewed unfavorably by OEMs, resulting in lawsuits if not handled responsibly.
+In short, developing subtle attacks can be prohibitively expensive as researchers must have a dedicated modern vehicle for study, appropriate facilities for safety, access to deep offensive security expertise, and potentially legal support.

-To our knowledge, there are currently only six publicly available vehicle CAN datasets with labeled attacks (see Table \ref{tab:open-datasets}).
-Likely due to the inherent difficulties in producing real CAN attack data described above, all of these datasets are either real fabrication (simple message injection) attacks or simulated attacks (created by manipulating CAN data post collection).
-Both methods have significant limitations when supporting CAN IDS development.
+To our knowledge, there are currently six publicly available vehicle CAN datasets with labeled attacks (see Table \ref{tab:open-datasets}).
+Likely due to the inherent difficulties in producing real CAN attack data described above, in these datasets, the only real attacks in present real data are fabrication attacks (by message injection)---all other attack captures are either real data with simulated attacks, or are entirely composed of synthetic data.
+All have significant limitations when supporting CAN IDS development.
 Fabrication attacks are generally simple to detect with timing-based methods and are thus limited in scope.
 Due to the complex dynamics of the broadcast CAN protocol, the simulated CAN attacks ignore aberrations in message timing, content, and presence that naturally occur, and therefore change data quality in unknown ways.
-Physical verification of the effect of the attack on the vehicle is not possible with pure simulation.
-In short, there is no publicly available, real CAN data with labeled attacks that is of sufficient quality to permit assessment of many CAN IDS methods.
+Further, physical verification of the effect of the simulated attack on the vehicle is not possible.
+Succinctly, there is no publicly available, real CAN data with labeled attacks that is of sufficient quality to permit assessment of many CAN IDS methods.